 We all deserve a life free from prying eyes, and we know that a more private internet is also a more secure internet.
 Too many of today’s technologies are undergirded by business models that facilitate and promote unparalleled invasions of privacy and reductions in security for all of us.
 EFF works to pass strong national and international laws that will provide comprehensive privacy against both corporate and law enforcement encroachments, and we fight bad or misguided attempts both in the legislature and in the courts.
 Ensuring an internet that centers users’ rights requires respect for individuals’ autonomy, anonymous speech, and the right to free association.

-Computer security—and the lack of it—is a fundamental issue that underpins much of how the internet does and doesn’t function and is deeply intertwined with privacy.
+Computer security—and the lack of it—is a fundamental issue that underpins much of how the internet functions and is deeply intertwined with privacy.
 EFF works on a wide range of security issues, including defending encryption use both in the U.S. and internationally; deploying cryptographic protocols, like HTTPS Everywhere and Certbot; offering legal assistance to researchers through our Coders’ Rights Project; delivering practical security advice to activists through the Surveillance Self-Defense project; directly auditing open-source codebases; and working on the development of new security standards.

 EFF holds governments accountable to the public through federal and state freedom of information laws, the courtroom, and the bully pulpit of our blogs, podcast, and social media.
 We showcase technologies and policies that help the transparency process, such as tools that make it easier to file and track public records requests, websites dedicated to whistleblowing, or open-government initiatives to improve access to information.